Dimakoua/dailypick/Readme.md

     *   **Tech**: A simple DO could manage the story array and turn-based submissions.

 These ideas aim to address specific team needs (psychological safety, morale checks, icebreakers) while fitting into the existing fun, lightweight, and multiplayer-friendly architecture of the project.
+## Slack integration

+The `/dailypick` slash command keeps rituals, polling, and morale checks within Slack.
+Nod to the new Slack card inside `/apps/settings/` for the step-by-step setup, required tokens, and handy command examples.

+1. Create a Slack App that exposes your `/dailypick` slash command and point its Request URL to `https://<your-cloudflare-worker>/api/slack/command?client_id=<integrationClientId>` (copy the value shown inside `/apps/settings/`).
+2. In the Worker environment define `SLACK_SIGNING_SECRET` (from the Slack app’s “Basic Information” page) and optionally `DAILYPICK_BASE_URL` if you’re hosting somewhere besides `https://dailypick.dev`.
+3. When a user runs the command (e.g., `/dailypick planning` or `/dailypick morale`), the Worker validates Slack’s signature and responds with an ephemeral card that links directly to the chosen experience and the Slack setup doc inside Settings.
+4. If you ever need to expand what the command can do (follow-ups, scheduled reminders, etc.), Slack scopes can be added to the app later—this route currently stays within ephemeral replies.

+Because the Worker validates Slack’s timestamp and signature, you don’t need to expose the signing secret in the query string or elsewhere.